The success of fossil fuels :

 However, the systematic generalization of this family of electrical solutions fails to convince : some uses will not be satisfied at best.
 This is true of some of the industrial activities, heating and transport.
 Multiple solutions compete to address these gaps.

 The solution of non-fossil synthetic hydrocarbons :

-The energy vectors thus producered are mainly methane, kerosene, diesel, OME 3/5 but also gasoline, propane, butane and many chemistry molecules.
+The energy carriers thus producered are mainly methane, kerosene, diesel and OME 3/5 but also gasoline, propane, butane and many chemistry molecules.
 Indeed those many uses will not require major technological breaks wich are always expensive.